-One of the first things you should focus on even before you prep your clothing or items to photograph is WHERE are going to shoot?
-Sometimes, ladies... it’s all about location, location, location!
+One of the first things you should focus on even before you prep your clothing or items to photograph is where are going to shoot?
+Sometimes, ladies... it’s all about location!

 A big misconception a lot of times is that you need to have a studio space to shoot great imagery.
 That’s definitely false!
 Investing in a studio is not something that’s needed, especially if you’re not ready to make that financial or aesthetic commitment.

 Great photos are created when they are organic and engaging, so the less staged they are the better.
-Shooting your photos outdoors in natural lighting is even preferred most times because of the natural state and relatable feeling that people get when seeing your photos - not to mention that natural lighting will highlight the photos as opposed to casting a glow that sometimes comes with studio lights.
+Shooting your photos outdoors in natural lighting is even preferred most times because of the natural state and relatable feeling that people get when seeing your photos.

 Where to rent affordable, chic photo studios & spaces